 International students who have commenced a postgraduate research degree at The University of Sydney will only be considered for IPRS if:

-- The applicant was not considered in the previous round/year and/or
+- The applicant was not considered in the previous round/year; and

 - At the time of the Special IPRS application form submission deadline (refer to the dates below), the applicant's current postgraduate research degree enrolment duration is less than two research periods.

-Students who fulfil the above criteria will be required to complete the Special IPRS application form** as well as the RPI information (refer to RPI guide and template documents above).
+Students who fulfil the above criteria will be required to complete the Special IPRS application form (located below) as well as the RPI information (refer to RPI guide and template documents above).

 **The Special IPRS application form MUST be received at the Scholarships and Financial Support Service:

 - For Round 1 – by 29 August of the previous year.